 - The Bugle (UK) – over 200 episodes (and counting)

-Two British comedians — John Oliver (of The Daily Show fame) and Andy Zaltzman — deliver their hilarious commentary on current events.
+British comedian Andy Zaltzman delivers his hilarious commentary on current events.
 Tune in for a healthy dose of fine British humo(u)r, reminiscent of Douglas Adams.

 Extremely popular public radio show about cars and car repair hosted by two Massachusetts mechanics (and MIT graduates).
 I listen to it for the hosts’ infectious humor and the Massachusetts accent.